doctea/drum2musocv/README.md

 ### Done list

+ - Make the envelopes triggerable by any trigger, not just MIDI
+	- with toggleables in the control surface using formula conrtoller to combine checkboxes with knob values
- - Can put envelopes into LFO modes: freerunning, modulated by left-hand envelope, inverted freerunning, inverted + modulated by left-hand envelope
+ - Can put envelopes into LFO modes: looping and inverted
+	- lost ability to modulate from previous version, but looping and inverted is still decent right?  and have run out of ccs to control the envelopes for the envelopes
  - Euclidian fills on last bar of phrase.
 Multiply the track parameters to increase/decrease density?
  - Make euclidian sequences work off midi clock, fix any bpm issues.
  - Make BPM guesser only work off the last 4 steps, to handle live changes of tempo better (done, but still needs 3 beats before it becomes accurate...?)